mikkosyrja/speedcrunch-android/README.md

 defined functions and variables have context menu item for deleting them.

 Rightmost page contains some settings.
 These are mostly same as desktop version settings and more or less self-explanatory.
+If One Click Insert setting is turned on, pointing item in function or history list inserts it directly to the expression edit field.
 Note that user defined variables and functions are saved with the history list.

 #### Expression editing and history list

 At the top of the main calculator page is history list.
 All calculated expressions and their results are stored there.
+Latest result is displayed with bold font.

-Pointing history list line inserts result to the expression editing.
-Pointing and holding history line recalls the whole expression for editing.
+Long press on list item opens context menu with three options.
+First item inserts result to the expression editing and second item recalls the whole expression for editing.
+Third item allows item removing from history list.

 Below the history list is expression editing field.
-It can be edited either by calculator key panes or normal virtual keyboard.
-Popup message above edit field displays current result or error message.
+It can be edited either by calculator key panes or system virtual keyboard.
+Enter key on the virtual keyboard just closes it.

+Desktop-like popup message above edit field displays current result or error message.

 #### Keyboard and pulley menu